 But that is just in visible light.
 When all wavelengths of electromagnetic radiation is considered, Antares pumps out more than 60,000 times the energy of our sun!

-Bottom line: Look at the moon on July 15, 2016, and you’ll likely notice two nearby objects.
-One is the planet Saturn, and the other is the star Antares.
+Bottom line: Look at the moon on July 6, 2017, and you’ll likely notice two nearby objects.
+The more closer object to tonight’s moon is the planet Saturn, and the other is the star Antares.